Dawn-Of-Justice/gitreadlater/Monetization.md

 In the Stripe Dashboard:

 1. Go to **Products** > **Add Product**
-2. Create a product for "GitHub ReadLater Premium"
+2. Create a product for "Git ReadLater Premium"
 3. Add a recurring price of $3/month
 4. Note the Price ID (starts with "price_") for your configuration